Sustainability. Behind the Blue Sticker

 Protect children’s rights

-Chiquita is taking decisive action to preserve and enhance biodiversity when growing and delivering its nutritious bananas.
-We have developed the Nogal project, 100 ha of land has been restored, preserved and maintained through our efforts.
-We donated 160 hectares of reforested land of the San San Pond Sak wetland reserve to the people of Panama.
+Chiquita is taking decisive action to preserve and enhance biodiversity when growing and delivering our nutritious bananas.
+We have developed the Nogal project where 100 hectares of land has been restored, preserved and maintained through our efforts.
+We also donated 160 hectares of reforested land of the San San Pond Sak wetland reserve to the people of Panama.

 - We have invested considerable sums in supporting infrastructue projects in Puerto Barrios in Guatamala.